kesamet/retrieval-augmented-generation/README.md

 pip install -r requirements.txt
 ```

 We shall use `unstructured` to process PDFs.
-Refer to [nstallation Instructions for Local Development](https://github.com/Unstructured-IO/unstructured?tab=readme-ov-file#installation-instructions-for-local-development).
+Refer to [Installation Instructions for Local Development](https://github.com/Unstructured-IO/unstructured?tab=readme-ov-file#installation-instructions-for-local-development).

 You would also need to download `punkt_tab` and `averaged_perceptron_tagger_eng` from nltk.